liveoak-io/liveoak-examples-archive/todomvc/README.md

 # LiveOak AngularJS TodoMVC Example
 ===================================
 This example is based on the example http://todomvc.com/architecture-examples/angularjs/#/ .
-Our example is integrated with Keycloak and it's showing security possibilities of Keycloak (among other things).
+Our example is integrated with Keycloak and it's showing security possibilities of Liveoak (among other things).

 Steps to run the application
 ----------------------------